 Some people love them, and some don’t see the point.
 Either way, there is plenty to talk about!

 193. Where do you get your recommendations for what to do and where to stay when you travel?

 Is it from fellow travelers, guidebooks, the internet, social media, or a combination?

 📡 Technology Conversation Starters

-Let’s start it out positive and see what kind of tech they rely on.
+Let’s start it out positively and see what kind of tech they rely on.

 Lots of good answers to this one.
 You both will probably come up with quite a few contenders.
 And it can be fun to debate the merits of each.

 197. Does technology simplify life or make it more complicated?

 This one sometimes leads to an inspiring conversation about tech and modern life.
 Still, if the person lands hard on one side or the other, usually there isn’t much more to talk about.

 198. Will technology save the human race or destroy it?